 MariaDB and MySQL are closely related in the sense that MariaDB is a fork of MySQL.
 Even though MariaDB claims itself as a drop-in replacement for MySQL, because of the terms of licensing and enterprising support contracts, many organizations migrate between these two according to their policy changes.
 This blog post will cover the details of how to move data from MariaDB to MySQL.

 Introduction to MySQL

 It provides a secure authentication layer with support for very granular field-level controls for reading and writing.
 MySQL supports table encryption as well as binary log encryption.
-Development processes in MySQL are more closed when compared to MariaDB and the issue trackers refer to many oracle internal sources that are closed for the public.
+Development processes in MySQL are more closed when compared to MariaDB and the issue trackers refer to many Oracle internal sources that are closed to the public.